-From a social welfare perspective, an important characteristic of a high-quality patent is that there be relatively little uncertainty over the breadth of its claims, i.e., over what specific features of a technical advance are claimed under the terms of the patent, as well as whether these claims are likely to be upheld in legal proceedings following the issue of the patent.
+From a social welfare perspective, an important characteristic of a high quality patent is that there be relatively little uncertainty over the breadth of its claims, i.e., over what specific features of a technical advance are claimed under the terms of the patent, as well as whether these claims are likely to be upheld in legal proceedings following the issue of the patent.
 Uncertainty about the validity of a patent has several potential costs: such uncertainty may cause the patentholder to underinvest in the technology, it could reduce investment by potential competitors in competing technical advances, and it may lead to costly litigation after both the holder and potential competitors have sunk sizable investments.
 A recent book by Bessen and Meurer (2008) argues very clearly that lack of clear notice renders the patent right very unlike an ordinary real property right.

-Consequences of low patent quality
+4.1 Consequences of low patent quality

-Although some scholars, notably Lemley (2001), have argued that the costs of having higher quality patents may exceed the benefit, recent experience suggests that there are some unintended consequences in the form of complicating property rights and feedback effects.
-In this section, we review the arguments for increasing patent quality.
+Although some scholars, notably Lemley (2001), have argued that the costs of having higher quality patents may exceed the cost, recent experience suggests that there are some unintended consequences in the form of complicating property rights and feedback effects.
+In this section we review the arguments for increasing patent quality.

-'Low-quality patents' can create considerable uncertainty among inventors or would-be commercializers of inventions and slow either the pace of innovation or investment in the commercialization of new technologies.
+"Low-quality patents" can create considerable uncertainty among inventors or would-be commercializers of inventions and slow either the pace of innovation or investment in the commercialization of new technologies.
 Lerner (1995) has shown that fear of litigation may cause smaller entrant firms to avoid areas where incumbents hold large numbers of patents.
-Such 'entry-avoidance' may be rational and even welfare-enhancing if the incumbents' patents are known for certain to be valid, but low-quality patents held by incumbents may also deter entry into a technological area if the costs of invalidating the patents is too high.
-In these circumstances, technological alternatives may not be commercialized and consumer welfare suffers.
-Also, as Farrell and Shapiro (2008) argue, they can harm consumer welfare if used to restrain downstream competition.
+Such "entry-avoidance" may be rational and even welfare-enhancing if the incumbents' patents are known for certain to be valid, but low quality patents held by incumbents may also deter entry into a technological area if the costs of invalidating the patents is too high.
+In these circumstances, technological alternatives may not be of the Federal Circuit Court of Appeals in 1982.